piecioshka/before-publish/README.md

 ## List of best practices

+- [ ] remove `dist/` directory from Git repository
+  - there is not need to keep compiled files in Git repository
+  - add it to .gitignore file

 - [ ] run npm built-in command, to check if everything is ok (this command would fix some issues):

   ```bash